elliottslaughter/integrity-checker/README.md

 ## TODO

+  * Set returncode on check/diff: 0 (no changes), 1 (changes), 2
+    (suspicious changes), negative (failure); or something similar
   * Checksum the database itself (i.e. encode the database in memory, compute checksum(s), and write the database prefixed by size and checksum(s))
+  * Consider whether compression of the database should be included
   * Traverse files in parallel when building the initial database
   * Measure performance and see if any of the major components (e.g. the checksums) are CPU-bound and can be made to run any faster